retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Question.md

 ---
-name: Question on use, or feature suggestions
+name: Question on use, or feature suggestions, not covered by the other categories above.
-about: You want information on how to use BBT, or have an idea for improvement
+about: You want information on how to use BBT, or have an idea for improvement that is not one of the categories above.
 labels: question
 ---